 |17 Jan 2018||Blood test detecting mutated DNA and proteins released by tumours shown to pick up early signs of 8 common cancers||Cohen, Yuxuan Wang, Thoburn, Afsari, Danilova.
 Douville, Javed, Wong, Mattox, Hruban, Wolfgang, Goggins, Molin, Wang, Roden, Klein, Ptak, Dobbyn, Schaefer, Silliman, Popoli, Vogelstein, Browne, Schoen, Brand, Tie, Gibbs, Wong, Mansfield, Jen, Hanash, Falc||Johns Hopkins University|

 17 Nov 1922

 Stanley Cohen was born in Brooklyn, NY, USA

 Stanley Norman Cohen was born in Perth Amboy, NJ, USA

-Recombinant DNA produced in bacteria
+Recombinant DNA successfuly reproduced in Escherichia coli

 First patent awarded for gene cloning

 Blood test detecting mutated DNA and proteins released by tumours shown to pick up early signs of 8 common cancers